gpozzi/gpozzi/README.md

 - 👨‍💻 I’m Gonzalo, I'm 33 years old and I'm from La Plata City, Argentina.

-- ⚡ I've been a construction project coordinator / planner and I'm currently working as business consultant.

-- 👀 I’m interested in developing a career into Data Analytics and I've been self teaching tech data stuff for the last 2 years.
+- 👀 I’m interested in developing a career into Data Analytics and I've been self teaching data stuff for the last 2 years.

 - 🌱 Actively learning Python for data, Tableau, Power BI and SQL and really looking forward to applying them in new projects.
-Below, you will see the best projects I have done.
-You can binge read them all in this **[`general index`](https://github.com/gpozzi/index_general/blob/main/README.md)**, or you can visit the four categories i've binned them in: **[`data visualization`](https://github.com/gpozzi/data-visualization)**, **[`analytics projects`](https://github.com/gpozzi/python-analytics-projects)**, **[`machine learning`](https://github.com/gpozzi/machine-learning)** and **[`sql projects`](https://github.com/gpozzi/sql-projects)**.
+Below, you will see the best ones I have done.
+I've compiled them all in this **[`general index`](https://github.com/gpozzi/index_general/blob/main/README.md)**.
+Or if you want to, you can visit the four categories i've binned them in: **[`data visualization`](https://github.com/gpozzi/data-visualization)**, **[`analytics projects`](https://github.com/gpozzi/python-analytics-projects)**, **[`machine learning`](https://github.com/gpozzi/machine-learning)** and **[`sql projects`](https://github.com/gpozzi/sql-projects)**.
 Each category has projects in it and will be accompanied by some form of documentation.

 - 📫 How to reach me: gonzalopozzi@gmail.com.
 Or visit my [portfolio webpage](https://gonzalopozzi.com.ar/)